Walking a llama is not something you do every day. If you have any further questions please do not hesitate to ask!

 It is usually one llama between two people.

 No, an adult llama is very strong but weight must be hung off his side in packs.
 Llamas have a very straight and rigid backbone and although people have ridden them in the past, it is now known to damage their backs.

 Deposits are not refundable but they are transferable.
 You can simply move your booking to another date or get back to us when convenient.

 We cater for all diets – vegetarian, vegan, gluten free, dairy free and wheat free.
 Please notify us in advance for any dietary requirements with regards to the picnic treks as this is prepared in advance.

 Yes, llamas love carrots, apples and Brussels sprouts.
 We make special treat stops along the way.
 It’s always a great photo opportunity.

 Can we bring our dog?

 Yes, but we always like to know in advance if you would like to bring your dog on a trek.
-We are extremely dog friendly at the Merry Harriers and have a pub dog Jake!
+We are extremely dog friendly at the Merry Harriers and have a pub dog Missy!
 Equally Llamas are very sociable and friendly towards most dogs but it depends on each dog and their personality.
 Llamas will not like dogs that run their back legs the bark!